robustrobotics/robustrobotics.github.io/README.md

 # To add a news item to the website:
 Create a new markdown file in this directory: robustrobotics.github.io/_posts.
 Note that the first part of the name of the file should be the date of the post.

-Research Group Web Site Template
+This site is based on the Research Group Web Site Template, and uses bibere as a publications manager.
 ================================

 This is a [Jekyll][]-based Web site intended for research groups.
 Your group should be able to get up and running with minimal fuss.